This year sees an expanded run compared to the truncated 2020 event. Be sure to check our other top winter illuminations too!

-What to expect at Lightopia at Chiswick House
+What to expect at Lightopia at Crystal Palace

-Chiswick House is known for radically changing its offering each season, and this year is no different.
+Crystal Palace is known for radically changing its offering each season, and this year is no different.
 In fact, this year’s Lightopia is perhaps the most ambitious yet, and aims to create “A world of expression and raw emotion”.
 The highlights will include a lantern trail, live music and acrobatics performances.
-Perhaps most impressive is the colourful 3D projection mapping, projected directly onto Chiswick House.

 Food and Drink at Lightopia